-Though she might not have committed a crime, she will still owe the bank the money she spent over the four years, though it's unclear how they'd be able to claw that amount of money back from Christina, and might not be able to do so.
+Though she might not have committed a crime, she may still owe the bank the money she spent over the four years, though it's unclear how they'd be able to claw that amount of money back from Christina, and might not be able to do so.

-Lee, who is three years into her Chemical Engineering degree, is due to appear next in court on the 21st of June.
+Lee, who is three years into her Chemical Engineering degree, is currently in court, and is awaiting a date for her trial.

 Or how this student thought she was nailing her essay, until she realised she'd forgotten to schedule in time for crying...